-- 1. Neil A. Campbell, Biology: A global approach - 2.
-Eric E Conn, Outlines of biochemistry - 3.
-Prescott, Microbiology4.
+- 1. Neil A. Campbell, Biology: A global approach

+- 2. Eric E Conn, Outlines of biochemistry

+- Prescott, Microbiology

 Gunther S. Stent, Molecular genetics

-Title of the course : Numerical and Statistical MethodsLab

-Subject Code : BSMA- 502
+: Numerical and Statistical MethodsLab : BSMA- 502

 The course aims to shape the attitudes of learners regarding the field of statistics.
 Specifically, the course aims to motivate in students an intrinsic interest in statistical thinking and Instil the belief that statistics is important for scientific research.
 Upon completion of this course, the student will be able to: